-These have gotta be the sexiest foamies around, amiright?
-Damn.
+The Almond R Series have gotta be the sexiest foamies around, amiright?
 But do they surf as good as they look?
 The general consensus of the Almond Surfboards R Series Review is….a resounding yes!

 Almond Surfboards have been producing their beautiful traditional style surf craft since 2007 and are known equally for the high quality of their surfboards.

-In recent times Almond have introduced two softboard models into their collection and have joined the likes of Formula Fun, Album Surf and Spooked Kooks in that their boards are 100% recyclable.
-To top it off, many are saying that these boards ride extremely close to their fibreglass counterparts.
+Over the last few years Almond have introduced three softboard models into their collection and have joined the likes of Formula Fun, Album Surf and Spooked Kooks in that their boards are 100% recyclable.
+To top it off, many say that these boards ride extremely close to their fibreglass counterparts.

-This Almond Surfboards R Series review will look at the two softboard models Almond currently have available which are based on two of their most popular shapes – the Secret Menu, Joy, and new for 2020 the Pleasant Phesant.
+This Almond Surfboards R Series review will look at the three softboard models Almond currently have available which are based on two of their most popular shapes – the Secret Menu, Joy, and the latest released in 2020 the Pleasant Phesant.

 1. R-Series 5’4″ Secret Menu